Angewandte Chemie: Editions

-Business model

-Angewandte Chemie is available online and in print.
-It is a hybrid open access journal and authors may choose to pay a fee to make articles available free of charge.
-Angewandte Chemie provides free access to supporting information.

 Publication history

-In 1887, Ferdinand Fischer founded the Zeitschrift für die Chemische Industrie (Journal for the Chemical Industry).
+In 1887, Ferdinand Fischer established the Zeitschrift für die Chemische Industrie (Journal for the Chemical Industry).
 In 1888, the title was changed to Zeitschrift für Angewandte Chemie (Journal of Applied Chemistry), and volume numbering started over.
 This title was kept until the end of 1941 when it was changed to Die Chemie.
 Until 1920, the journal was published by Springer Verlag and by Verlag Chemie starting in 1921.
 Due to World War II, the journal did not publish from April 1945 to December 1946.
 In 1947, publication was resumed under the current title, Angewandte Chemie.